 Please continue to visit the Court Documents page to obtain further updates as they arise.

-SHIP reinsured and currently administers certain Transamerica Life Insurance Company (“Transamerica”) long-term care insurance policies.
+SHIP reinsured and administered certain Transamerica Life Insurance Company (“Transamerica”) long-term care insurance policies.
 Transamerica recaptured their long-term care policies effective October 1, 2020.
-SHIP currently reinsures and administers certain Primerica Life Insurance Company (“Primerica”) and American Health & Life Insurance Company (“American Health & Life”) long-term care insurance policies.
+SHIP also reinsured and administered certain Primerica Life Insurance Company (“Primerica”) and American Health & Life Insurance Company (“American Health & Life”) long-term care insurance policies.
 The proposed Rehabilitation Plan filed in April 2020 contains language that indicates that reinsured policies were going to be treated the same as policies issued by SHIP.
 The Commissioner and SDR have since determined that the Plan should provide that all reinsured policies will be excluded from the provisions of the Plan dealing with SHIP’s policies.
-It is possible that SHIP, or its subsidiary Fuzion Analytics, Inc., will continue administering those policies under agreements with Transamerica, Primerica, and American Health & Life, which would not have a material effect on policyholders’ rights under the policies.
+Fuzion Analytics, Inc., a subsidiary of SHIP, continues administering those policies under agreements with Transamerica, Primerica, and American Health & Life, which does not have a material effect on policyholders’ rights under the policies.
 In addition to the expansive treatment in the first Amended Plan, the Second Amended Plan approved on August 25, 2021 further provides clarity on the treatment of reinsured policies.
 The Approved Plan did not make any changes to the reinsured policies material set forth in the Second Amended Plan.

 The details and consequences of this change are more fully described in the Changes to the Proposed Rehabilitation Plan for Reinsured Policies section of the Other Information page.